vatpac-technology/sops/docs/aerodromes/classc/Goldy.md

 | 35 | Right    |

 ## VFR Procedures
-Aircraft transiting the Gold Coast CTR will be subject to delays depending on traffic in the Gold Coast CTR.
-Aircraft transiting shall be cleared overwater north/southbound not above `A015`, or during busy traffic periods cleared via the [Western VFR Route](#western-vfr-route).
+VFR aircraft often transit the CG CTR via the coast.
+This conflicts with arrivals and departures to both runway 14 and 32, and should be accommodated where traffic permits.
+During busy traffic periods, transit aircraft shall be cleared via the [Western VFR Route](#western-vfr-route).

 ### Arrivals
+#### From the North
-Aircraft tracking southbound should contact ADC at Q1 or ROT for clearance.
+Aircraft approaching from the north will generally contact ADC at Q1 or ROT for clearance.
+They should be instructed to track coastal southbound, then join final runway 14 or downwind runway 32.

 !!! phraseology
-    **OMU:** "Gold Coast Tower, OMU, abeam Q1, recieved F, inbound fullstop, request clearance"
+    **OMU:** "Gold Coast Tower, Cessna 172 OMU, abeam Q1, recieved F, inbound, request clearance"
     **CG ADC:** "OMU, Gold Coast Tower, cleared overwater southbound, not above A015"
     **OMU:** "Cleared overwater southbound, not above A015, OMU"

-Alternatively, if jet aircraft are inbound at the same time and not enough spacing exists, aircraft inbound via Q1 should be cleared via amended ROT for shorter delays, or *"clearance not available, remain outside class Charlie airspace"* when delays are expected to be extensive.
+    **CG ADC:** "OMU, track for final runway 14, cleared visual approach"
+    **OMU:** "Track for final runway 14, cleared visual approach, OMU"

+Where insufficient spacing exists with IFR aircraft, instruct VFR aircraft to expect a clearance via ROTC, which will offset them from the extended runway centreline.

+!!! note
+    The Class C lower limit overhead ROTC is `A015`.

 !!! phraseology
-    **BTA:** "Gold Coast Tower, BTA, abeam Q1, recieved C, inbound fullstop, request clearance"
+    **BTA:** "Gold Coast Tower, Sling BTA, abeam Q1, recieved C, inbound, received P, request clearance"
-    **CG ADC:** "BTA, Gold Coast Tower, cleared amended ROT, YBCG, maintain A015"
+    **CG ADC:** "BTA, Gold Coast Tower, remain outside controlled airspace, expect a clearance tracking via ROTC, report approaching ROTC."
-    **BTA:** "Cleared amended ROT, YBCG, maintain A015, BTA"
+    **BTA:** "Remain outside controlled airspace, wilco, BTA"

-    **CG ADC:** "BTA, traffic is a A320, 1 mile north of BLGH, report sighting"
+    **CG ADC:** "BTA, traffic is an A320, 1 mile north of BLGH, report sighting and able to maintain own separation"
-    **BTA:** "Traffic in sight, BTA"
+    **BTA:** "Traffic in sight, we're able to maintain own separation, BTA"
-    **CG ADC:** "BTA, maneuver to the follow the A320, cleared visual approach runway 14"
+    **CG ADC:** "BTA, follow the A320, maintain own separation, track for final runway 14, cleared visual approach"
-    **BTA:** "Maneuver to follow the A320, cleared visual approach runway 14, BTA"
+    **BTA:** "Follow the A320, maintain own separation, track for final runway 14, cleared visual approach BTA"

+#### From the South
-Aircraft tracking northbound should contact ADC approaching HASS for clearance.
+Aircraft approaching from the south will generally contact ADC approaching HASS for clearance.
+They should be instructed to join the circuit for the duty runway.

 !!! phraseology
+    **FTQ:** "Gold Coast Tower, Cherokee FTQ, HASS, A015, inbound, received H, request clearance"
+    **CG ADC:** "FTQ, Gold Coast Tower, join final runway 32, cleared visual approach"
+    **FTQ:** "Join final runway 32, cleared visual approach, FTQ"

+Where insufficient spacing exists with IFR aircraft, instruct VFR aircraft to remain OCTA and report again at CGD (for runway 32) or to track northbound overwater with a clearance limit of CIS (for runway 14).
+Once clear of conflict, aircraft may join final for runway 32 or downwind/base for runway 14.

+!!! phraseology
-    **JCZ:** "Gold Coast Tower, JCZ, HASS, A015, inbound fullstop, request clearance"
+    **JCZ:** "Gold Coast Tower, Cessna 172 JCZ, HASS, A015, inbound, received M, request clearance"
     **CG ADC:** "JCZ, Gold Coast Tower, cleared overwater northbound, not above A015, clearance limit CIS"
     **JCZ:** "Cleared overwater northbound, not above A015, clearance limit CIS, JCZ"

-    **CG ADC:** "JCZ, cancel clearance limit, report DNGR"
+    **CG ADC:** "JCZ, cancel clearance limit, track coastal northbound, report DNGR"
-    **JCZ:** "Cancel clearance limit, report DNGR, JCZ"
+    **JCZ:** "Cancel clearance limit, track coastal northbound, JCZ"

     **JCZ:** "JCZ, DNGR"
-    **CG ADC:** "JCZ, cleared visual approach, left base runway 14"
+    **CG ADC:** "JCZ, join left base runway 14, cleared visual approach"
-    **JCZ:** "Cleared visual approach, left base runway 14, JCZ"
+    **JCZ:** "Join left base runway 14, cleared visual approach, JCZ"

+!!! phraseology
+    **LKU:** "Gold Coast Tower, Cherokee LKU, HASS, A015, inbound, received B, request clearance"
+    **CG ADC:** "LKU, Gold Coast Tower, remain outside controlled airspace, report again at CGD"
+    **LKU:** "Remain OCTA, LKU"

+    **LKU:** "LKU, CDG"
+    **CG ADC:** "LKU, expect clearance in three minutes due inbound traffic, report sighting and able to maintain own separation with a 737, currently on a 12nm final runway 32"
+    **LKU:** "Wilco, LKU"

+    **LKU:** "LKU, traffic sighted, we can maintain own separation"
+    **CG ADC:** "LKU, follow the 737, maintain own separation, join final runway 32, cleared visual approach"
+    **LKU:** "Follow the 737, maintain own separation, join final runway 32, cleared visual approach, LKU"

-### Coastal Flights
+### Low-Level Coastal Flights
 Surf Lifesaving Patrol and Scenic Tour operations conducting low-level coastal flights within the CG CTR shall be cleared overwater in the required direction of travel, not above `A002`.

 !!! phraseology
-    **LIFE46:** "Gold Coast Tower, helicopter LIFE46, Q1, 3 POB, request clearance"
+    **LIFE46:** "Gold Coast Tower, helicopter LIFE46, Q1, 3 POB, for low level coastal operations, received G, request clearance"
     **CG ADC:** "LIFE46, Gold Coast Tower, cleared overwater southbound, not above A002"
     **LIFE46:** "Cleared overwater southbound, not above A002, LIFE46"

 ### Western VFR Route
 The Western VFR Route begins at NEN and tracks inland, terminating at Burringbar.
-Aircraft following this route exit CTA at STOT, where control services are terminated.
-This route serves as an alternative route for aircraft wishing to transit through Gold Coast CTR.
-Prior to entering the CTA, pilots must obtain clearance for the Western VFR Route.
+It should generally be flown at `A015` (higher levels will require clearance from TCU).
+This route serves as an alternative route for aircraft wishing to transit through Gold Coast CTR and is laterally separated (by the 3nm radar standard) from both runway approach paths.
+Note that southern portion of the route is **not** laterally separated from the runway 14 departure paths.

 !!! phraseology
-    **WCS:** "Gold Coast Tower, WCS, overhead NEN, request Western VFR Route"
+    **WCS:** "Gold Coast Tower, helicopter WCS, NEN, A015, for Western VFR Route, received F, request clearance"
     **CG ADC:** "WCS, Gold Coast Tower, cleared Western VFR Route, not above A015, QNH 1013"
     **WCS:** "Cleared Western VFR Route, not above A015, QNH 1013, WCS"